How to Find the Best Protein Powder for Kidney Disease

 What Is the Best Protein Powder for Kidney Disease?

-Egg whites do contain a moderate amount of sodium, however, so if this is a concern for you, then bovine collagen protein powder may be the best option.
+Egg whites do contain a moderate amount of sodium, however, so if this is a concern for you, then they might not be the best option.

-Moreover, if you need to limit your potassium intake, it is recommended you use unflavored egg white or collagen protein powder.
+Moreover, if you need to limit your potassium intake, it is recommended you use unflavored egg white protein powder.

 Added ingredients tend to contribute phosphorus to a formula, so it may be best to keep it simple!

-All that said, the amount of egg whites or bovine collagen allowed in your diet is dependent on your individual nutritional status.
+All that said, the amount of egg whites allowed in your diet is dependent on your individual nutritional status, so consult with a healthcare professional before making changes to your diet.

 Product Quiz